Acid Base Reactions

 What does it matter that we understand acid base reactions?
 Why is it important?

-Today, I hope to show that it matters a lot, not only for its own sake, but for topics that concern the rest of the course.
+Today, I hope to show that it matters a lot, not only for its own sake, but for topics that concern the rest of the course, because acid-base reactions can have a drastic effect on the reactivity of molecules.

 Let’s review one last time what happens in acid-base reactions.